Cookies on this website

 Disclosure and Barring Service Bureau check

-The School, like other medical schools, is, in accordance with Department of Health guidance, asked to register with the Disclosure and Barring Service (DBS).
+In accordance with Department of Health guidance, all medical students are asked to register with the Disclosure and Barring Service (DBS).
 If you are offered a place then the DBS will be asked to check your details on police and government records.
-This check is known as an enhanced disclosure and a copy is sent to both the applicant and to designated persons in the Medical School.
+This check is known as an enhanced disclosure and a copy is sent to the applicant.
+The designated persons in the Medical School is informed when an applicant has been cleared or not, although they do not see the full details.
 For further information on the DBS see the Disclosure and Barring Service website.